KeltonBang/Elkstack-Project-and-Scripts/Ansible/README.md

 - DVWA-2 = 10.0.0.6
 - DVWA-3 = 10.0.0.7

-We have installed the following Beats on these machines:
+I have installed the following Beats on these machines:
 - Metricbeat
 - Filebeat

-These Beats allow us to collect the following information from each machine:
+These Beats allow me to collect the following information from each machine:

 -filebeat - is used to detect changes to the filesystem on the webservers